 Agile in organizations dealing with complex integration

-We all know agile works well in a cross functional team with little or no dependency on people and processes outside the team.
+We all know agile works well in a cross-functional team with little or no dependency on people and processes outside the team.
 The stronger those dependencies are the higher the variation and uncertainty on their impact on team performance become.
-At a certain point the overhead of endless firefighting, coordination and often pointless meetings can become so huge that a day when you manage to spend just 2 hours producing something of value is considered a success.
+At a certain point, the overhead of endless firefighting, coordination, and often pointless meetings can become so huge that a day when you manage to spend just 2 hours producing something of value is considered a success.
 Ultimately, all benefits of agile methods are negated.

-Although I have been working in agile environment my whole career I have found that almost every time organizations go just one step above the classic “let’s do Scrum with 4-9 team members” things do not turn out as expected.
+Although I have been working in an agile environment my whole career I have found that almost every time organizations go just one step above the classic “let’s do Scrum with 4-9 team members” things do not turn out as expected.
 So here is my take on what are the most common problems that you should be aware of even before you start your transformation.
-Most of stated problems I found to be more pronounced in complex integration projects but are applicable to any project that has vast number of dependencies that affect team’s performance.
-Transformations are a slippery slope and if you do not notice and remedy any of stated problems the transformation will, most likely, fail.
+Most of the stated problems I found to be more pronounced in complex integration projects but are applicable to any project that has a vast number of dependencies that affect the team’s performance.
+Transformations are a slippery slope and if you do not notice and remedy any of the stated problems the transformation will, most likely, fail.

 In the beginning - creating long term agile islands

 This is common problem when an organization is trying to do an agile transformation.
 One or more “Proof of Concept” teams are assembled, often focusing just on development while completely ignoring both vertical (hierarchical) and horizontal (path to production) dependencies.
 Team’s efficiency might be higher and it could be producing value faster – but how does organization capitalize on that?
 If downstream code propagation to production uses the same “old” methods and waits several months for next release the whole point of “delivering value faster” is lost.
 This goes for upstream as well – business requirements sometimes do not translate in technical – meaning some assumptions will fail during implementation.